Experience France & Italy

 Day 3 Pray at the shrine of the Miraculous Medal, witness the incorrupt body of St. Catherine Laboure, walk through the catacombs of Paris, evening at the Eiffel Tower

 Day 4 Day Trip to Chartres to experience the most magnificent Gothic Cathedral in France, pray before the relic of Mary's veil

 Day 5 Morning train or bus to Lourdes, evening candle light procession in honor of Our Lady, time permitting

 Day 6 Take time for confession and to Bathe in the sacred waters of Lourdes, pray in the basilicas of Lourdes and the where Mary appeared, walk the Stations of the Cross in the spirit of St. Bernadette

-Day 7 Morning train or bus to Paris*, flight to Rome
+Day 7 Morning bus to Barcelona, flight to Rome

 Day 8 Travel by train or bus to Assisi, the medieval hillside hamlet of St. Francis and St. Claire, watch the sunset from the castle

 Day 9 Visit the Basilicas of St. Francis and St. Claire, the Temple of Minerva and spend time exploring Assisi

 Day 10 Morning train or bus to Rome.
 Afternoon walking tour of Ancient Rome: Piazza Navona, various churches, Pantheon and the Spanish Steps